sumant326541/tests-weather-shopper/README.md

 npx cypress open
 ```
 Tap on specific test.cy.js file to be executed.

+## CI integration

+- push.yml file has been added to execute test on every push

 ## Report

 - report will automatic generate once run through cypress runner